NiklasPhabian/dissertation/C2_Software.md

-STARE sidecar files are written out in netCDF format, containing the following variables
+STARE sidecar files are written out in netCDF format, containing the following variables:

-- The spatial index values for each observation or grid cell; one variable for each resolution.
+- The SID for each observation or grid cell.
+If a granule contains more than one resolution (such as the MODIS surface reflectance product MOD09, containing \SI{250}{\meter}, \SI{500}{\meter}, and \SI{1000}{\meter} resolution) one SID variable is create for each resolution.

-	> Frew note: what does "one variable for each resolution" mean?

 - The set of spatial index values that cover the footprint of the granule (STARE Cover)
 - Optionally, the latitudes and longitudes; one variable for each resolution

 Ultimately, we expect STARE sidecar files will be distributed along with the corresponding data, by the data producers.
 Until then, the generation of sidecar files will remain the first step a user must perform in the STARE-based data harmonization process.
-Since we recognize that the generation of sidecar files is a compute-intensive but parallelizable process, we implemented STAREMaster_py to natively support multiprocessing, either for calculating multiple SIDs in parallel for observations in a single granule, or for processing multiple granules in parallel.
+Since we recognize that the generation of sidecar files is a compute-intensive but parallelizable process, we implemented `STAREMaster_py` to natively support multiprocessing, either for calculating multiple SIDs in parallel for observations in a single granule, or for processing multiple granules in parallel.
 The multiprocessing is handled by the dask[^34] library.
-Currently, a local dask cluster is started, but STAREMaster_py can be adapted to use any (remote) dask cluster.
+Currently, a local dask cluster is started, but `STAREMaster_py` can be adapted to use any (remote) dask cluster.
 To avoid (accidental) redundant creation of sidecar files, we added an archive option that will register all granules for which a sidecar has successfully been created.
 This is particularly helpful for growing collections, or when the sidecar creation of an extensive collection gets interrupted.

 [^34]: [https://www.dask.org/](https://www.dask.org/)

 ## STAREPandas

-STAREPandas[^35] is a python library that provides a high-level interface to STARE and a unified data representation.
+STAREPandas[^35] is a Python library that provides a high-level interface to STARE and a unified data representation.
 It allows users to perform STARE-based spatial operations and related tests on sets of features that would otherwise require more extensive tooling; e.g., by using a STARE-extended spatial database or geographic information system (GIS).

 [^35]: [https://github.com/SpatioTemporal/STAREPandas](https://github.com/SpatioTemporal/STAREPandas); [https://starepandas.readthedocs.io](https://starepandas.readthedocs.io)